 We will merge and deduplicate the search results and use Rayyan to manage the results of our searches (Ouzzani 2016; www.rayyan.ai/).

-We will group multiple reports and papers related to a single study under a single reference ID from the first publication of the study.
+Multiple reports and papers related to a single study will be grouped under a single reference ID from the first publication of the study.
 We will screen papers in two stages.